-(1) the failure of a governmental unit to perform an act that the unit is not required by law to perform; or

-(2) a governmental unit's decision not to perform an act or on its failure to make a decision on the performance or nonperformance of an act if the law leaves the performance or nonperformance of the act to the discretion of the governmental unit.
+- (1) the failure of a governmental unit to perform an act that the unit is not required by law to perform; or - (2) a governmental unit's decision not to perform an act or on its failure to make a decision on the performance or nonperformance of an act if the law leaves the performance or nonperformance of the act to the discretion of the governmental unit.

 TEX.
 CIV.
 PRAC. & REM.
-CODE ANN. § 101.056 The discretionary powers (West 2005). exemptions, embodied in §101.056, extend policymaking immunity beyond the assessment of taxes and method of providing policy and fire protection contained in section 101.055.
+CODE ANN. § 101.056 (West 2005).
+The discretionary powers exemptions, embodied in §101.056, extend policymaking immunity beyond the assessment of taxes and method of providing policy and fire protection contained in section 101.055.
 The purpose of this exception is to avoid judicial review of governmental policy decisions.
 Loyd, 956 S.W.2d at 123; Golden Harvest, 942 S.W.2d at 686-87; Bennett v.
 Tarrant County Water Control and Improvement Dist.
 No. 1, 894 S.W.2d at 452.
 A governmental entity cannot be held liable for policy decisions, regardless of the activity involved.
 TEX.
 TORT CLAIMS ACT § 101.056.
-The exclusion applies to failure to act and omissions, as well as positive acts of Bellnoa, 894 S.W.2d at n.3. governments.
+The exclusion applies to failure to act and omissions, as well as positive acts of governments.
+Bellnoa, 894

+S.W.2d at n.3.
 However, "once a government has decided to perform a discretionary act, the act must be performed in a nonnegligent manner."
 Cortez, 925 S.W.2d at 149-50.

 Unfortunately, there is no bright line test for when an activity is a discretionary decision made at the policymaking level as opposed to decisions regarding the implementation of policies that are made at the operational level.
 Ryder Integrated Logistics, Inc., 453 S.W.3d at 298; City of Fort Worth v.
 Gay, 977 S.W.2d 814, 817 (Tex.App.-Fort Worth 1998, no pet.).
 The courts use different tests for determining if a decision is a discretionary act and thereby excluded from the TCA's waiver of immunity.
 Stephen F. Austin v.
 Flynn, 228 S.W.3d 653 (Tex.
 2007).
 The courts seek to determine whether the plaintiff's complaints are with policy level decision as opposed to the implementation of policy decisions.
 Id.; Bennett, 894 S.W.2d at 452.
+But see Tarrant Reg'l Water Dist. v.
+Johnson, No. 17-0095, 62 Tex.
+Sup.
+Ct.
+J. 747, 2019 Tex.
+LEXIS 374 (Apr.
+12, 2019)(cannot circumvent discretionary act exclusion from liability under the TAC even when it affects maintenance if its based on whether to budget money for maintenance versus other activities.).

 Some courts attempt to focus on whether the matter requires exercising judgment that is discretionary, as opposed to carrying out an obligation mandated by law in which nothing is left to the discretion of the officer.
 State v.
 Rodriguez, 985 S.W.2d at 85; City of Lancaster v.
 Chambers, 883 S.W.2d 650, 654 (Tex.
 1994); Loyd, 956 S.W.2d at 124.
-At the same time, the exercise of professional judgment does not fall within the ambient of the discretionary act protection.
+At the same time, the exercise of judgment by a manager does not always fall within the ambient of the discretionary act protection.
 Davis, 988 S.W.2d at 374 (park manager's decision not to remove bench was implementation of policy level decision for which Department could be held liable).